bgeneto/siesta-gcc-mpi/README.md

 ## 6. Making siesta available system-wide

-If you want to make siesta available to all users you can move the required directories to another location, e.g. `/opt`:
+If you want to make siesta available to all users you can move the required directories to another location, e.g. `$HOME`:

 ```
-sudo mv -t /opt $SIESTA_DIR $OPENBLAS_DIR $SCALAPACK_DIR
+sudo mv -t $HOME $SIESTA_DIR $OPENBLAS_DIR $SCALAPACK_DIR
 ```

 Then every user should create a symbolic link to the siesta executable in order to run the scripts: